pbloem/profane-tmesis/if-croesus-goes-to-war.md

 "For the eastern traders, he reserved the more tragic stories.
 The stories that the Greeks themselves no longer tell.
 Of Croesus, of King Oedipus, of Aegeus and Theseus.
 Around these campfires, the darker, the perverse side of the Greek legacy made a welcome diversion.
 The eastern traders were eager to hear of anything they could use to put their arrogant western counterparts in their place.

 We followed him around, to listen from a safe distance, without angering the traders.
-The other children would often act out his stories as we trudged after the caravan, pretending to feed each other murdered children, and to gauge their eyes out after they learned of the horrible things they had done.
+The other children would often act out his stories as we trudged after the caravan, pretending to feed each other murdered children, and to gouge their eyes out after they learned of the horrible things they had done.

 When we came to Sardis, the caravan disbanded, and with it the group of orphans.
 As they ran off to their preferred places to beg, play, or steal, I was left alone.
 Instantly, I felt a great sense of despair come over me.
 I did not speak Greek well, and I did not know this city at all.
 Too late, I realized I should have followed the other children.

 Behind me, I heard the storyteller.
-"Tell me, how is it that you have survived for so long?"
+'Tell me, how is it that you have survived for so long?'
-"I'm sorry, I said, I do not understand the question."
+'I'm sorry, I said, I do not understand the question.'
-"I grew up like you, you know.
+'I grew up like you, you know.
 I lived on the streets when I was your age.
 Kids like you don't survive.
 Kids who don't fight.
 Kids who are polite and withdrawn.
-You need the other kids to survive, and you need to be able to take what you want from them, when it comes to that."
+You need the other kids to survive, and you need to be able to take what you want from them, when it comes to that.'

 I now understood.
 I hoped he would not ask again.

-"How did you survive so long?"
+'How did you survive so long?'<br/>
-"I was not always a beggar, I said.
-I used to be a goatherd in Palmyra.
-I kept to myself outside the city walls."
+'I was not always a beggar', I said.
+'I used to be a goatherd in Palmyra.
+I kept to myself outside the city walls.'<br/>
-"That sounds like a charmed life, for an orphan girl.
-However did you manage to lose all that, and end up here with the likes of us?"
+'That sounds like a charmed life, for an orphan girl.
+However did you manage to lose all that, and end up here with the likes of us?'

 I tried to fight it, but I doubt he even noticed the pause between his question and my answer.
 The whole history trickled from me like water from a well spring.
 I spoke for minutes on end, barely managing to pause for breath.

 He looked at me, wide-eyed.

-"Well, that was quite a story.
+'Well, that was quite a story.
 Maybe I mistook you.
-Is this some scheme you run with your friends, to fool the gullible adults?
+Is this some scheme you run with your friends, to fool the gullible adults'<br/>
-"No. I have no friends."
+'No. I have no friends.'

 He grabbed my tunic.
 I struggled.

-"Don't worry.
+'Don't worry.
 I won't hurt you.
 But this is far too interesting a game for you to just run off.
-You don't mind, surely, if I put your story to the test."
+You don't mind, surely, if I put your story to the test.'

-"Please don't ask me anything embarrassing", I begged.
+'Please don't ask me anything embarrassing', I begged.

-"Hm, a nice touch."
-He smiled.
-"If I did that, it would give you just the opportunity to fake a convincing answer.
+'Hm, a nice touch.
+If I did that, it would give you just the opportunity to fake a convincing answer.
 I would feel in control, but really, it would be no test at all.
 I'm not so easily led, girl.
-A proper test would be a question about me.
+A proper test would be a question about _me_.
 Something you wouldn't know.
-The name of my first love for instance."
+The name of my first love for instance.'

 He looked at me expectantly.

-"I think it needs to be a question", I mumbled.
+'I think it needs to be a question', I mumbled.<rb/>
-"Ah.
-What was the name of the maiden that was my first love?"
+'Ah.
+What was the name of the maiden that was my first love?'<br/>
-"Your first love was not a maiden.
+'Your first love was not a maiden.
 It was a slave boy you called Lathyros.
-His real name was Phut."
+His real name was Phut.'

 His eyes became wide.
-"How?", he shouted, "How could you know that?"
+'How?', he shouted, 'How could you know that?'

 He sank to his knees, still grabbing my tunic, dragging me down with him.

-"I didn't", I said, "until you asked me the question."
+'I didn't', I said, 'until you asked me the question.'<br/>
-"You don't know anything else?
+'You don't know anything else?
 About him.
-About us?"
+About us?'<br/>
-"No, not until you ask me."
+'No, not until you ask me.'<br/>

 His grip on my tunic relaxed, and he sat back.
-"Were you a slave too?"
+'Were you a slave too?'
 I asked.

-"I was employed by a butcher then.
-I used to make deliveries to the villa where he lived."
+'I was employed by a butcher then.
+I used to make deliveries to the villa where he lived.'

 We sat in silence for a while.
-Then, he suddenly jumped to his feet, and smiled at me., "I suppose I should ask you more questions, just to be sure.
+Then, he suddenly jumped to his feet, and smiled at me., 'I suppose I should ask you more questions, just to be sure.
 But I'm a little scared, to tell you the truth.
 Tell you what, how about we stick together for a while?
 I can show you the city.
 Teach you some of the tricks the kids use to stay alive around here and scrounge a daily meal together.
-How do you feel about that?"
+How do you feel about that?'

-"Relieved", I said, "that I have an option, but a little worried, because I don't really trust you."
+'Relieved', I said, 'that I have an option, but a little worried, because I don't really trust you.'

-"Oh, right", he said, taken aback by my honesty.
-"I guess I should be careful with the direct questions.
+'Oh, right', he said, taken aback by my honesty.
+'I guess I should be careful with the direct questions.
 Tell you what.
 I will do my best not to ask you anything so long as we're together.
-Not unless you give me permission."
+Not unless you give me permission.'

 He thought for a while, seeking a suitable phrase, that wasn't a question.
-"That might help, I think."
+'That might help, I think.'<br/>
-"I think it would", I smiled.
+'I think it would.'
+I smiled.<br/>
-"Call me Agias", he said.
+'Call me Agias', he said.<br/>

 Over the next few weeks, we walked the city.
 The first priority of the moment was almost always food.
-Sometimes he would offer to tell a story at the market in exchange for food.
+Sometimes he would offer to tell a story at the market in exchange for scraps.
 Most times, people refused, but he would distract them enough that I could steal a loaf of bread.

 If we had eaten, we would rest, and when we were rested, but not yet hungry again, we would think of ways to get money.
 It didn't pay to have too much money, since it made you a target for robbery, and quite possibly murder, but a small amount of coin meant you didn't have to worry about food all the time, and it could help with some of the necessities that could not be easily stolen.

-I learned to conquer my fear quickly, and soon thought nothing of grabbing a cup of wine from a table outside a taverna, when all eyes were turned.
+I learned to conquer my fears quickly, and soon thought nothing of grabbing a cup of wine from a table outside a taverna, when all eyes were turned.
 The trick was always to be calm.
 Be ready to run, but don't if you can avoid it.
 And if you keep track of where people's attentions are, you will rarely need to.

 The most exhilarating were the games of chance we offered.
 You must have seen them many times on your travels, Pamphilos.
 Three large walnut shells and a small pebble of quartz.
 Bright enough to be distinctive, but not so unique that you can't find two alike, in a few hours of looking on the beach.